California

 Modernizing the Notary Process

-Traditionally, getting documents notarized has been a cumbersome and time-consuming ordeal.
+Traditionally, getting documents notarized has been a cumbersome, time-consuming process.
 For over a century, individuals have had to locate and physically confirm or schedule a visit to a notary public to verify their signature.

 The use of mobile notaries has simplified this process by having a notary come to you, notarization, eliminating the need for wasted time and travel trying to find an available notary.
 With some mobile notary services available 24/7, these service providers ensure convenience and accessibility for their clients.

 The entire process takes far less time than the average trip to a bank or post office.
-Additionally, if you don’t have a printer available, mobile notaries can print documents for you and often provide a paperless PDF copy for their clients upon request.
+Additionally, if you don’t have a printer, mobile notaries can print documents for you and often provide a paperless PDF copy upon request.

 How Mobile Notaries Work